Information and Advisory Service

 - assistive technologies and communication aids; and much more.

-We have developed a collection of over 30 ‘Help Sheets‘, covering a diverse range of topics to help guide you through your decision making process prior to purchasing equipment or technology.
+We have developed a collection of ‘Help Sheets‘, covering a diverse range of topics to help guide you through your decision making process prior to purchasing equipment or technology.

 The ILC Assistive Equipment Services is open Monday to Friday from 8:30am to 5:00pm WST.